6 Tips for Camping in Bear Country

 1. Research Camp Regulations

 Before you begin loading your backpack, make sure you have read the regulations for the national park or camp you are visiting.
-Some camps do not allow hammocks, while others have strict requirements for campsites.
+Some camps provide advice or warnings depending on the time of year and the amount o bear activity.

 2. Look for Used Campsites